-- (i) Furnishing meals, refreshments or entertainment in connection with business discussions with non-government personnel is an acceptable business practice as long as it does not violate the standards of conduct of the recipient's organization, are not lavish, extravagant or frequent and complies with the Company Gift Policy.
-Further, items of reasonable value, branded with Centrus' name are also permitted.
-(For further information, Employees should consult the Company Gift Policy.) - (ii) Employees who make, and supervisors who approve, expenditures for gifts, meals, refreshments or entertainment must use discretion and care to ensure that such expenditures are in the proper course of business, consistent with Centrus policy, and could not reasonably be construed as bribes or improper inducements.
+- (i) Furnishing meals, refreshments or entertainment in connection with business discussions with non-government personnel is an acceptable business practice as long as it does not violate the standards of conduct of the recipient's organization, are not lavish, extravagant or frequent and complies with the Company Gift Policy and applicable law.
+Further, giving items of reasonable value, including items branded with Centrus' name, as business gifts is also permitted under limited circumstances set forth in the Company Gift Policy.
+(For further information, Employees should consult the Company Gift Policy.) - (ii) Employees who make, and supervisors who approve, expenditures for gifts, meals, refreshments or entertainment must use discretion and care to ensure that such expenditures are in the proper course of business, consistent with Centrus policy, and could not reasonably be construed as bribes or improper or illegal inducements.